 This course will prepare students with the skills necessary to properly administer and interpret the most commonly used measures of academic achievement in schools settings.
-Particular emphasis will be placed on the Woodcock-Johnson IV ACH, Wechsler Individual Achievement Test - Third Edition, and other diagnostic reading, writing, and mathematic assessments.
+Particular emphasis will be placed on the Woodcock-Johnson Tests of Achievement, Wechsler Scales of Achievement, and other diagnostic reading, writing, and mathematic assessments.
 Students will also learn how to translate assessment results into meaningful evidenced-based interventions.
+Comprehensive psychoeducational report writing is also emphasized.

 PSY 518.
-Psychopathology Of Children.
+Psychopathology of Children.
 3 Hours.